jnbdz/java-quickstarts/performance/README.md

     - More classes the more it needs to read from the drive (slower start)
     - More code the higher the chance it won't fit in the hardware caches

+> **NOTE:** *NetBeans* can help by flaging that might cause performance issue.
+For example if you have a logging that is not called because it is not set with that level of loging Java will still load the code that was put it in (like a method called inside).